SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 - MP (+ PS)
 - HA x2

-> 1-7 HP: Potion before the next fight (do not go back to reget IT)
+> 1-7 HP: Potion before the next fight (do not go back for IT, it's too far away now)
-> Note: Mankey is 1/3 to Karate Chop and does 12-15, healing is recommended, but is slow because you lose IT
+> Note: Mankey is 1/3 to Karate Chop and typically does 12-14 dmg, so healing is recommended

 **Mankey:**
 - 8-14: Potion turn 1 (or HA + HA/PS to yolo)